Knhwong/189lFinal/GameBasicInformation.md

 ## Narrative Design

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+The idea is that the main character has to go on a great adventure across the world in order to find his dog.
+The background is supposed to influence the player's feeling of progressing through a hellish place (level 1), then a softer place (level 2), and finally a climactically dangerous place (level 3).
+We wanted the feel to be similar to Frodo travelling across Middle Earth.
+This was to emphasize the passion for his dog and a willingness to go to incredible lengths.
+His shield is supposed to make the player seem like a simple person.
+He is not a fighter.
+However, he has this particular skill which can be used for combat in a passive sort of way.

 ## Press Kit and Trailer